5hojib/Electrogram/docs/source/intro/quickstart.rst

 Get Electrogram Real Fast
 ----------------------

-.. admonition :: Cloud Credits
-    :class: tip

-    If you need a cloud server to host your applications, try Hetzner Cloud.
-You can sign up with `this link <https://hetzner.cloud/?ref=9CyT92gZEINU>`_ to get €20 in cloud credits.

 1. Install Electrogram with ``pip3 install -U electrogram``.

 2. Get your own Telegram API key from https://my.telegram.org/apps.